-- Fiddler Everywhere client version 1.1.0 and above installed on your machine.
+- Install the latest version of Fiddler Everywhere on your machine.

-- VPN software with pre-configured VPN network access.
-The article covers the steps needed for Cisco VPN.
+- Provide the VPN software with pre-configured VPN network access.
+The article covers the steps needed for Cisco AnyConnect.

-The steps' executing order is crucial for the proper setup of the Cisco VPN alongside Fiddler Everywhere.
+Executing the steps in the exact order suggested in this section is crucial for the proper setup of Cisco AnyConnect alongside Fiddler Everywhere.

-Make sure your Cisco VPN client is disconnected.
+Make sure your Cisco AnyConnect client is disconnected.

 Start Fiddler Everywhere and turn on the Capturing mode.

-Open the Settings > Connections menu and in Bypass Fiddler for URLs that starts with: add the VPN addresses of your VPN servers.
-Press the Save button to preserve the bypass list.
+Open the Settings > Connections menu and, in Bypass Fiddler for URLs that starts with:, add the VPN addresses of your VPN servers.
+Click the Save button to preserve the bypass list.

 As a separator for multiple addresses in the bypass list, you can use a comma, semicolon, new line, and white space.
 All separators will be converted to the OS supported separator after saving the values.
-Once the addresses in Bypass Fiddler for URLs that starts with: are set, the values are persisted and used by Fiddler Everywhere to set the OS’s bypass list (for example, you can open the Proxy Settigns on Windows OS and check that the values are persisted in Use the proxy server except for addresses that starts with.. textbox).
+Once the addresses in Bypass Fiddler for URLs that starts with: are set, the values are persisted and used by Fiddler Everywhere to set the OS bypass list.
+For example, you can open the Proxy Settigns on Windows OS and check that the values are persisted in the Use the proxy server except for addresses that starts with.. textbox.

 Start the Cisco VPN client and connect to the VPN network.

-To ensure proper OS network configuration is preserved, refer to the Disconnection VPN section.
+To ensure that the proper OS network configuration is preserved, refer to the Reusing the VPN section.